loteoo/ks/README.md

 It's a tiny, straightforward CLI that let's you securely store and retrieve encrypted secrets without any additional third parties involved.

-It's built as a small wrapper around the native `security` command, so it's fast, works offline and is fully interoperable with the Keychain Access app.
-This way you can also manage your secrets via a UI as well.
+It's built as a small wrapper around the native `security` command, so it's fast, secure, works offline and is fully interoperable with macOS keychains, which give you:

-This is for you if:

-- You're on macOS.
-- You want to store and retrieve secrets using simple commands.
-- You like leveraging native OS functionnality.

-> Bonus: You don't like the idea of relying on HTTP requests, a third party company and a credit card subscription to manage secrets.
+- A nice, built-in UI to manage your secrets ([Keychain Access](https://support.apple.com/en-ca/guide/keychain-access/kyca1083/mac) app).
+- Optional backups, syncing and sharing with [iCloud Keychain](https://support.apple.com/en-ca/HT204085).
+- Integration with some browsers and other keychain-compatible software.

 <details><summary>Basic demo</summary>